LD-beepbeep/static-link/README.md

-# static-link
-StaticLink lets you bundle links, notes, and files, then share them instantly with a QR code or small file.
-100% offline, no logins, no ads.
-Open source and built for simplicity – because not everything needs a cloud.
-Perfect for quick sharing that just works.
+🚀 StaticLink

+Bundle links, notes & files — share instantly with no fuss, no cloud, no accounts.
+Offline-first, privacy-focused, and open source.

+---

+✨ Features

+📦 Bundle anything: links, notes, pics

+📶 Share instantly via QR code or small file

+🔒 Fully offline, no logins, no ads

+🎨 Simple, clean, and beautiful UI

+🤝 Open source and welcoming contributions

+---

+🤝 Contributing

+Got ideas or fixes?
+Pull requests and issues are welcome!
+Let’s keep it simple, powerful, and fun.

+---

+📄 License

+MIT License — see the LICENSE file for details.

+---